GlennSong/gatsby-webcomic-site/README.md

 * XML sitemap
 * Typography layout
 * Use of Font Awesome React Icons

-# Usage
-Once you've downloaded this template project please check out how the long form and short form comics are setup.

-Keep in mind this is no frills.
-No WYSIWYG interface a la Wordpress.
-Everything is written using Markdown and stored locally on your harddrive in the `content` folder.

-Once you've got the project downloaded go to `gatsby-config.js` and scroll down to `siteMetadata` and input your data.
-Most fields should be pretty self explanatory.

-To run use `gatsby develop` on the command line.

 # Publishing Comics
 A quick guide on how to publish the static site online.